adnaniazi/tailfindr/README.md

 Overview
 --------

 tailfindr is a R package for estimating poly(A) tail lengths in Oxford Nanopore reads.
 It works for both RNA and DNA reads.
-In the case of DNA reads, it finds both poly(A)- and poly(T)-tail lengths.
+In the case of DNA reads, it estimates both poly(A)- and poly(T)-tail lengths.
 Currently, tailfindr can work only with 1D reads.
 It supports data that has been basecalled with Albacore or Guppy.
 Additionally, it also supports the newer multi-fast5 format.

 tailfindr has been developed at [Valen Lab](http://valenlab.com/) in [Computational Biology Unit](https://www.cbu.uib.no/) at the [University of Bergen](https://www.uib.no/), Norway.